athullya-mol/MAJOR-PROJECT/README.md

-# Voice Based Email Assistance For The Blind
+# VMAIL : Voice Based Email Assistance For The Blind

 <br>